 In this unit mechanical engineering students will design solutions to a real-world engineering problem using the engineering design process.
 Initial research conducted will be used to develop a set of project requirements and scope.
-A holistic design process will start from concept design to detail design and will include critical analysis of solutions using the FMEA approach and life-cycle assessment.
+A holistic design process will start from concept design to detail design and will include critical analysis of solutions.
+The project provided will be industry based so that students obtain first hand experience working on an industry based project.

 |Unit name||Advanced Mechanical Design|